johnnovak/johnnovak.site/blog/_posts/2016-11-13-a-minimalist-openbox-desktop-for-vim-freaks.md

 Minimal & highly functional interface
 : I find the default Crunchbang theme just perfect, so we will be building everything on top of that.
-The main components of the setup will be OpenBox, zsh, urxvt, tmux and---of course---Vim.
+The main components of the setup will be Openbox, zsh, urxvt, tmux and---of course---Vim.

 Global Vim-style navigation